chaoss/augur/augur/persistence_schema/README.md

 # README for Augur Schema

+## Steps to just Make the database
+1. Create a user called "augur" in your postgresql version 10 or higher database system.
+2. Execute the file name `new-augur.0.0.77.5-release.sql` as the `augur` user, if you have granted that user schema creation privileges, or as any other user who has schema creation privileges.
+All schemas, the tables, and sequences they contain, are owned by the `augur` user.
+Sure, you could do a search and replace and make everything owned by `Sarah`, but why would you do that?

 ## Augur Data
 The `augur_data` schema contains *most* of the information analyzed and constructed by Augur.
 The origin's of the data inside of augur are:
 1. `workers/augur_github_worker`: Pulls data from the GitHub API.
 Presently this is focused on issues, including issue_comments, issue_events, issue_labels and contributors.
 Note that all messages are stored in Augur in the `messages` table.
 This is to facilitate easy analysis of the tone and characteristics of text communication in a project from one place.